Les Lancaster

-Lester Wayne (Les) Lancaster (born April 21, 1962) is a former professional baseball player who pitched in the Major Leagues from 1987–1993 and later managed in the minor leagues.
+Lester Wayne Lancaster (born April 21, 1962) is an American former professional baseball pitcher.
+He played in Major League Baseball for the Chicago Cubs, Detroit Tigers, and St. Louis Cardinals from 1987 to 1993 and later managed in the minor leagues.

-Along with fellow reliever Mitch Williams, Lancaster helped lead the Chicago Cubs to a surprise 1989 National League East division title.
+Along with fellow reliever Mitch Williams, Lancaster helped lead the Chicago Cubs to a 1989 National League East division title.

 Lancaster played college baseball for the Arkansas Razorbacks and Dallas Baptist University.

-In 703.2 innings of work, Lancaster was 41-28, a winning percentage of .594 with an ERA of 4.05.
+In 703.2 innings of work, Lancaster was 41–28, a winning percentage of .594 with an ERA of 4.05.
 He was a good fielding pitcher, committing only one error in 139 total chances for a .993 fielding percentage.